 Build the Legend and define Color Scales for Maps

-Let’s define the color scales and values with formulas that our macro will use to update the colors and the texts of our US state map.
+Let’s define the color scales and values with formulas that our macro will use to update our US state map’s colors and the texts.

 The data range definition, in this case, is relatively simple.
 The column “Values” contains the minimum and the maximum values.
 Next, we will split this range into groups using a statistical formula.

 In the example, we’ll divide the interval between the minimum and maximum values into 16 parts for the most detailed visualization.
-In other words, we’ll be able to create such a map chart that will show the difference between the values in 16 separate colors.
+In other words, we’ll be able to create a map chart showing the difference between the values in 16 separate colors.

 Try for the most realistic display!
 If we worked with only a five-color scale, we would excessively simplify the result, which wouldn’t be the best.
 With the help of the PERCENTILE formula, we can set between the minimum and maximum values an arbitrary interval: